j1rie/IRMP_STM32_KBD/README.md

 (*) RP2xxx only

 ## Software Linux
-* GUI configuration tool stm32kbdIRconfig_gui for configuration: set, get and reset wakeups, irdata, keys, alarm time, repeat.
-It is possible to program wakeups and irdata via remote control.
+* GUI configuration tool stm32kbdIRconfig_gui for configuration: set, get and reset wakeups, macros, irdata, keys, alarm time, repeat.
+It is possible to program wakeups, macros and irdata via remote control.
 Create the eeprom map with remote control and mouse.
 Comprehensive debug messages.
 Firmware update.
 * interactive command line program stm32kbdIRconfig for configuration: set, get and reset wakeups, macros, irdata, keys, alarm time, repeat and  send IR.
 It is possible to program wakeups, macros and irdata by remote control.
 * stm32kbdIRalarm for to set and read alarm time via script
 * stm32FWupgrade for command line firmware upgrade